Answers to commonly asked questions about dogs' ACL/CCL ligament injury and treatment

 put a brace on a dog and then let him run & jump.
 And remember that recovery from these injuries is expected to be slow.

-If Fido is a little better and slowly continuing to improve after 8 weeks, he doesn't need a brace.
+If Fido is somewhat better and slowly continuing to improve after 8 weeks, he doesn't need a brace.

 ---- While a brace can be useful